 Click here to view the camp flyer for more information.

 All camps are held at the Marywood Retreat and Conference Center in northern St. Johns County, approximately four miles south of I-295 West Beltway on State Road 13.

 Children and teens between the ages of 7 and 17 are welcome to attend Camp Healing Powers.
 During the camp, younger children ages 7-11 participate in age-appropriate activities while the older campers ages 12-17 are grouped together.

 Yes.
 We don't recommend campers coming to camp if it's been less than three months since the loss occurred.
 Some aspects of camp may be too emotional for them in those very early months after the deat h.
 We also ask that the death be no more than 2 years ago.

-Campers are dropped off by their parent or guardian at the campground on the Friday evening of camp and picked up on Sunday morning.
 The campground is located in St. Johns County near Racetrack road.
 Specific directions and location will be given during assessment.

 All campers and a parent/guardian are required to meet with a bereavement counselor for a one time camp assessment.
 This allows the bereavement counselor to determine if Camp Healing Powers will be a good fit for your child and/or teen and also allows any questions to be answered, camp packet to be complete, and for both the camper and parent/guardian to feel comfortable knowing they have a good understanding of what to expect from the camp weekend.

 The cost of the camp weekend is generously provided by donations from the community.
 During the assessment, a $35 refundable deposit is required to hold the campers place.
 As long as the camper participates in the camp weekend and isn't asked to leave due to behavior issues, the deposit will be returned at the end of the weekend.